 In 2006, Dalian Wanda Group was looking for a partner to operate movie theaters at the massive shopping malls it was building around the country.

-Wang first turned to Time Warner (TWX.N: Quote), but the U.S. media giant was forced to quit China because of foreign ownership restrictions.
+Wang first turned to Time Warner TWX.N, but the U.S. media giant was forced to quit China because of foreign ownership restrictions.
 Shanghai Media Group, a state-owned conglomerate, abandoned a separate deal.